Typical0/Windows11-Debloat-Guide/README.md

 ### Cons

 ➖ Breaks Sysprep <br>
-➖ Breaks newer system updates if you use install_wim_tweak to remove components.
-➖ Don't use sfc/scannow command
+➖ Breaks newer system updates if you use install_wim_tweak to remove components ➖ Don't use sfc/scannow command

 ## Pre-Requisite